jamesdeluk/hugo/content/posts/cyber-security/codesys-hmi.md

 ## Temperature Control HMI

-In OpenPLC I had a steady(ish) state project (both [LL](https://www.jamesgibbins.com/articles/operational-technology/openplc-arduino/) and [ST](https://www.jamesgibbins.com/articles/operational-technology/openplc-structured-text/)) which turned on a heater or cooler based on the value of a sensor - the idea being, in a very simple way, to keep the temperature between 60° and 70°, perfect for your cup of tea or coffee.
+In OpenPLC I had a steady(ish) state project (both [LL](https://www.jamesgibbins.com/posts/openplc-structured-text/)) which turned on a heater or cooler based on the value of a sensor - the idea being, in a very simple way, to keep the temperature between 60° and 70°, perfect for your cup of tea or coffee.

 I thought I'd use this same project (in ST form) as a way to experiment with creating an HMI with CODESYS.